Reviewing and appealing exams

 FEE: $215.00 CDN, plus taxes, for each NCA exam you are appealing.
 You must pay in advance.
 Please review the NCA Refund Policy before you begin.

-Deadline: If you want the NCA to re-evaluate your exam, your appeal must reach the NCA within two weeks of the review session.
+Deadline: If you want the NCA to re-evaluate your exam, your appeal must reach the NCA within two weeks of your exam being made available to you for review.

 How to appeal